KartikayKaul/Vaad/README.md

 # Vaad
 This is a front-end project with minimal backend API stuff happening.
 The website is a forum bases website inspired by forum sites like Reddit or 4chan.org.

+One good thing about making posts in Vaad is that posters can make use of markdown like style formatting to

 ## Notes
 The site is currently hosted on github pages.
 You can visit it [here](https://kartikaykaul.github.io/Vaad/).